blegas78/chaos/README.md

 ## Installation
+Here is an [Amazon shopping list](https://a.co/fp7VGcb) with items that are used to install and run chaos.

 Currently this setup is only supported on a Raspberry Pi 4 with 32-bit Raspian Lite, though other setups may work.
 Also, currently directories are hardcoded to look for /home/pi/chaos, so make sure to check out this project into your default account home directory.
 This may change later depending on project interest.

-I like to use this tool to flash SD cards: [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
+I like to use this software tool to flash SD cards: [Raspberry Pi Imager](https://www.raspberrypi.org/software/)

 >Note: The default username for Raspbian is "pi", the default password is "raspberry"